Jane Arbuckle (she/her)

 Appalachian Mountain Club

-Jenny is the Maine Brand Strategist for the Appalachian Mountain Club.
+Jenny is the Director of Brand Experience for the Appalachian Mountain Club.
 A graduate of the University of Maine and Senior Fellow of the Environmental Leadership Program, she was instrumental in the successful launch of AMC’s Medawisla Lodge & Cabins and led the effort to designate AMC’s Maine Woods as an International Dark Sky Park.
 She serves on the boards of Destination Moosehead Lake, Moosehead Lake Region Economic Development Corp, Allagash Wilderness Waterway Foundation, Greenville Planning Board, Maine Trails Coalition and is a Piscataquis County Advisor for the Maine Community Foundation.
 Her numerous volunteer efforts are centered around her love of the people and landscape of the Moosehead region.
 She is a Registered Maine Guide and in her free time she loves to hike, trail run, cross country ski, and stand under the stars and look up.